Key Points

 Today, it’s a whole lot more complicated.
 Businesses are migrating to SaaS and moving their systems and services to the cloud, internal teams are downloading their own workflow, project management and collaboration tools, and individual users expect to customize their environments.
 When companies expand through mergers and acquisitions too, they often take over systems they’re not even aware of – take the example of telco TalkTalk which was breached in 2015 and up to 4 million unencrypted records were stolen from a system they didn’t even know existed.

-You can also read up on the differences between attack surface management vs vulnerability management.
+You can also read up on the differences between attack surface management vs vulnerability management and attack surface management vs exposure management.

 Moving security from IT to DevOps